sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_1_Answered_2.md

 ##### Write a Python program to count the palindrome words in a line of text.

+* Develop a python function to return the number of palindrome words in a line of text.

 Logic for palindrome check
 ```python
 def is_palindrome( s = "MADAM"):